ashwinsathish/Adv-lane-detection/README.md

 ----

+## Salient features
+The code incorporates several salient features that differentiate it from conventional options.It implements a robust mechanism to handle scenarios where the pipeline fails to detect lane pixels based on the previous frame.
+In such cases, it switches to a blind search mode, thoroughly scanning the entire binary image to identify non-zero pixels representing the lanes.
+This adaptive approach ensures comprehensive coverage for accurate lane detection.To achieve smooth and stable lane tracking, the code employs polynomial fitting techniques to estimate the lane lines.
+The coefficients of the polynomials are averaged over a span of multiple frames, providing temporal stability and reducing fluctuations in lane position estimation.

+To evaluate the lane quality, the code calculates various metrics such as lane curvature, vehicle shift from the center, and lane width.
+These metrics are displayed on the output image to provide meaningful insights into the lane position and alignment.
+Additionally, the code includes lane departure warning functionality, issuing an alert when the vehicle deviates significantly from the lane.

+The algorithm automatically validates the detected lane lines through 3 major sanity checks.
+Firstly, the code checks if the detected lane lines have similar curvatures By comparing the curvature of the left and right lines.
+Secondly, the code verifies the horizontal separation between the detected lines for ensuring even spacing throughout the calculations.
+Lastly, the code assesses the parallelism of the detected lines ensuring that the detected lines align with the expected parallel orientation of lane markings.

 ## Challenges and scope

 ### 1. Object detection functionality
 In developing a system for lane detection and road sign detection, several challenges were encountered that affected the performance and accuracy of the algorithms.

-- Invisible Border Boxes for Road Signs
-One of the primary challenges was the inability to visualize border boxes around road signs, even when the images contained sign boards.
-Several technical reasons can contribute to this issue:
+One of the primary challenges was the inability to correctly visualize border boxes around road signs, even when the images contained sign boards.
+This may be due to perspective and viewpoint variations such as when the model may have been trained only on a specific camera perspective (i.e., dashcam position).
+This could be improved by using a more comprehensive dataset and complex feature extraction techniques to account for variations in sign board designs across places.

-  - Perspective and Viewpoint: The object detection model used may have been trained on a specific camera perspective, such as the dashcam position.
-When images with similar sign boards were captured from different perspectives, the model struggled to accurately detect road signs due to variations in perspective and viewpoint.
-  - Training Data Bias: The training data for road sign detection may have been biased towards specific perspectives or viewpoints, such as images captured from the dashcam position.
-This lack of diversity in training data can hinder the model's ability to generalize to images with different perspectives.
+### 2. Highly dynamic frames
+The algorithm suffered from the challenge of dynamically adjusting to different lighting conditions or road curves.
+There seemes to be a marginally improved performance by limiting frame rate and using slomo-type input videos.
+This could be improved upon by creating dynamic polygons for each frame or categorizing specific type of lane curves, lighting and road conditions and training them on specific algorithms.